 Principle Concepts in DisCussion at RTCTF

-1) Existing market-facing reports and user interfaces will be removed or modified and new market-facing reports and user interfaces will be created as necessary to implement RTC and achieve the key principles developed by the RTCTF.
+1) As necessary, existing market-facing reports and user interfaces will be removed or modified and new market-facing reports and user interfaces will be created to implement RTC and achieve the key principles developed by the RTCTF.

 2) The list of reports and user interfaces contained in the appendix of this document will be used to guide the development of Protocol language for RTC.